person smiling at camera

 ‘Late’ side effects of cancer treatment are health problems that can result from cancer and/or cancer treatment that do not show up until six months to one year or more after treatment.
 These problems and risks are often called late side effects because they start late (after treatment) and can have long-term effects on your health.

-Ongoing and late side effects are related to the type of treatment you had, your type and stage of cancer, the effectiveness of your treatments, and your overall health after treatment.
+Ongoing and late side effects are related to the type of treatment you had, your type and stage of cancer and your overall health after treatment.

 With your oncologist (cancer doctor)